Blood donation and iron reserve

 What you should know...

-In the case of people making frequent blood donations (three or more whole blood donations – or more than one double red cell donation - per year for men, two or more whole blood donations for women), the iron absorbed from food cannot compensate on its own for the iron lost through the donations.
+In the case of people making frequent blood donations (three or more whole blood donations per year for men, two or more whole blood donations for women), the iron absorbed from food cannot compensate on its own for the iron lost through the donations.
 In most cases, donating plasma does not result in loss of iron.
 However, in the case of frequent plasma donors, taking the blood samples required for each donation may cause a loss of iron.

-- Is the iron reserve measured during a blood donation?
-No, except in the case of certain double red cell donors.
-The test we perform on all donors before the donation measures the level of hemoglobin in the blood.
+Is the iron reserve measured during a blood donation?
+No. The test we perform on all donors before the donation measures the level of hemoglobin in the blood.
 To measure the iron reserve another test, called a ferritin test, is performed.

 How can you maintain the iron reserve at an acceptable level?

 First, eat a diet that is rich in iron.
 The foods that are richest in iron include variety meats (liver, kidney) and red meat.
 Oysters are also rich in iron.
 White meat, fish, seafood, legumes and enriched cereals are also good sources of iron.
 The iron that binds with heme, a molecule that is contained in hemoglobin and found in foods of animal origin, is absorbed better than iron of vegetable origin and is not influenced by diet.
 Vitamin C promotes the absorption of non-hemic blood, whereas the tannins contained in tea and the phytates found in certain vegetables hamper absorption.

 In the case of frequent donors, andparticularly women, the iron content of food can be complemented by iron supplements available at the drug store.
 If you are a frequent donor, talk to your doctor or pharmacist.
 The optimal dosage for compensating for iron losses resulting from blood donations may vary.
 A dosage of 18 mg elemental iron or more per day for 12 weeks following a donation may be sufficient.